bcrowell/dorcas/README.md

         actually indicate a problem with a red mask that is not close enough to the character, i.e., the kerning in the real document is tighter than estimated by the software.

+# Temporary files and cache

+Results of expensive calculations are stored in ~/.dorcas/cache.

+Scratch files are stored in /tmp with names following the pattern /tmp/dorcas*.
+They should be deleted automatically, unless the program dies with an error.

+All of these files can be deleted by doing a `dorcas clean`.

+If you OCR a page from scratch, there are two stages.
+In the first stage, the program scans the page for all the letters of the alphabet and writes a .spa ("spatter") file containing a list of every possible detection of a letter, including those that have low scores indicating they aren't very good matches.
+In the second stage, it reads the .spa file and tries to string everything together.
+If you rerun the job without changing any of the parameters that would have detected the spatter file, then the program will just read the .spa file back in and avoid the time-consuming step of scanning the original page image.

 # Portability

 The following is a list of the things that would require work if porting this software to a non-Unix system.